rehamaljohani/Monitoring-NDVI-Changes-at-Al-Madinah-2003-2024/README.md

 *One of the 85 areas identified in 2009 using the Google Earth Pro Polygon tool and extracted as a KML file.*

-> Note: The full spatial data for all 85 identified areas is available in the [Study-Areas-2009.kml](./Study-Areas-2009.kml) file for further geospatial analysis
+> Note: The full spatial data for all 85 identified areas is available in the [Study-Areas-2009.kml](./Study-Areas-2009.kml) file

 ---